-The threshold for a major development is any application that involves mineral extraction, waste development, the provision of 10+ residential dwellings / a site area over 0.5 Hectares or a floorspace of over 1,000sqm / an area of 1 hectare.
+8 The threshold for a major development is any application that involves mineral extraction, waste development, the provision of 10+ residential dwellings / a site area over 0.5 Hectares or a floorspace of over 1,000sqm / an area of 1 hectare.
 For Stevenage, it is most likely that the relevant major developments will be those that provide 10+ dwellings or over 1,000 sqm of non-residential floorspace.

-10.0.5 The monitoring report, to be submitted at an agreed time after construction has commenced, should be submitted to the Council showing how the developer/contractor has met or failed to meet the targets.

-10.0.6 If the report shows that local recruitment targets have not been met by the developer or contractor, payments in lieu should be made to the Council in line with the following:

-- £4,000 per number of targeted jobs not filled by Stevenage residents, - £2,000 per number of targeted apprenticeships not filled by Stevenage residents or students, and - £250 per apprenticeship position as an administrative fee towards the brokerage system to fill apprenticeship positions. - If a major development could not provide suitable apprenticeship opportunities due to the quick construction of the development project, and the resultant lack of suitable opportunity to provide apprenticeships, they should pay a lesser fee of £1,000 per number of targeted apprenticeships not created rather than the £2,000 fee.

-10.0.7 This money will go towards a new Local Training Fund, managed by the Council, to allow for the promotion of employment opportunities elsewhere in the borough.
-The Fund would be open to an annual round of applications to fund:
+- attempt to fill one apprenticeship position per 10 construction jobs on-site associated with their development with a Stevenage resident or student (with a cap for requirement of 10 apprenticeships), - report whether or not they met these requirements, and - provide a financial contribution in lieu of not achieving either or both targets. - 10.3 To do this, the developer must provide a Local Employment Strategy at the application stage which shows: - an estimate of how many construction jobs their scheme will create, - how many jobs should therefore be filled with Stevenage residents, - how many apprenticeships positions should therefore be filled with Stevenage residents or students, - how they will target local residents/students for these positions, - how they will record and report the employment, and - the potential in-lieu payments required to be paid to the Council for non-compliance with the targets. - 10.4 The Local Employment Strategy might include targeting recognised local initiatives or partnerships, or the use of in-house schemes.
+It is advised that the Local Employment Strategy involves engagement with the North Hertfordshire College whose campus within Stevenage provides training and seeks to provide apprenticeship opportunities for construction industries amongst many others. - 10.5 The report, to be submitted once construction has commenced, should be submitted to the Council showing how the developer/contractor has met or failed to meet the targets. - 10.6 If the report shows that local recruitment targets have not been met by the developer or contractor, payments in lieu should be made to the Council in line with the following: - £4,000 per number of targeted jobs not filled by Stevenage residents, and - £2,000 per number of targeted apprenticeships not filled by Stevenage residents or students. - If a major development could not provide suitable apprenticeship opportunities due to the quick construction of the development project, they should automatically pay £1,000 per number of targeted apprenticeships not created rather than the £2,000 fee. - 10.7 This money will go towards a new Local Training Fund, managed by the Council, to allow for the promotion of employment opportunities elsewhere in the borough.
+The Fund would be open to an annual round of applications to fund either: - Stevenage residents to help fund training opportunities, and/or

-- Stevenage residents to help fund training opportunities, and/or - Local micro-businesses(10) to fund short term employment opportunities for Stevenage residents.

-10.0.8 The fees are considered appropriate so as not to affect the viability of a scheme, but to provide potentially significant funds to those wanting to undertake training or provide jobs for local residents.
+- Local micro-businesses9 to fund short term employment opportunities for Stevenage residents. - 10.8 Developers are encouraged to engage with the Stevenage Works partnership which is an agreement between the Council and North Hertfordshire College to provide training and job opportunities including apprenticeships for young and unemployed people with local candidates identified by Jobcentre Plus. - 10.9 The fees are considered appropriate so as not to affect the viability of a scheme, but to provide potentially significant funds to those wanting to undertake training or provide jobs for local residents.
 See below for a worked example: